gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 ### RBAC calculation

-RBAC calculation will utilize the `OktaUser` object to determine if a user has access to an application or group. `OktaUser` will have a list of all applications and groups that a user belongs to, which will be used by RBAC.
+RBAC calculation will utilize the user's Okta application assignments and group assignments as determined on Teleport login.
+These will be injected into the cert as `okta_app` and `okta_group` traits.
+These traits can then be interpolated into role `app_labels` and role `group_labels`.

 ### APIs used by the Okta service